 The second major component of a guitar build is the neck.
 I picked out some materials and actually build a very nice looking neck…sadly, I made a mistake and the fretboard glued on badly, so I have to start again.
 At the time of writing, I am waiting for a delivery of wood for the neck, so that will come in a second part.

 I’m fairly happy with the progress of this build, and still hopeful that it will end up looking good.
 I got some vintage-style humbuckers, so this will be a rather classic type of guitar.
-I’m looking forward to seeing how it turns out, and will post a second page here when it’s done!
+See the finished guitar on Page 2!